-- Update the Community Profile when most recent Census data is available. - Reevaluate status of neighborhood plans for functionality and relevance. - Refine the neighborhood plan template process in the context of ongoing neighborhood engagement improvement efforts through the Office of Neighborhoods. - Revise/update Evaluation of Subdivision section based on most recent state law amendments, as well as recent local studies and planning efforts. - Refine actions and prioritized actions list to reflect updated timelines and implementation timetables; update organizations that are involved with actions implementation. - Streamline/reorganize Growth Policy document to be more organized around Element categories, especially regarding the actions/prioritized actions sections, and the community profile, and remove or consolidate redundant strategies. - Update coordination and cooperation section for new organizations and partners.
-Update document for new department names, values, and mission statements.
+- Update the Community Profile when most recent Census data is available. - Reevaluate status of neighborhood plans for functionality and relevance, and refine the neighborhood plan template process. - Revise/update Evaluation of Subdivision section based on most recent state law amendments, as well as recent local studies and planning efforts. - Refine actions and prioritized actions list to reflect updated timelines and implementation timetables; update organizations that are involved with actions implementation. - Streamline/reorganize Growth Policy document to be more organized around Element categories, especially regarding the actions/prioritized actions sections, and the community profile, and remove or consolidate redundant strategies. - Update document for new department names, mission statements, etc.